Sriramm-15/Sriramm-15/README.md

 <h1 align="center">Hi 👋, I'm Sri Ram Reddy Alla</h1>

 <p align="center">
-I'm a passionate Computer Science graduate from <strong>CMR Technical Campus, Hyderabad</strong>, driven by a strong fascination with technology and a desire to create meaningful solutions.
-With a solid foundation in software development and a natural curiosity for problem-solving, I aspire to grow as a software developer in today's fast-paced tech world.
-I’m constantly exploring the latest trends in coding and software engineering, and I stay committed to continuous learning and personal growth in this ever-evolving field.
+I'm a passionate Computer Science graduate from <strong>CMR Technical Campus, Hyderabad</strong>, fascinated by technology and driven to build meaningful solutions.
+With a strong foundation in software development and a natural curiosity for problem-solving, I aspire to grow as a software developer in today's fast-paced tech world.
+I stay up-to-date with the latest trends in coding and software engineering and am committed to continuous learning and growth in this ever-evolving field.
 </p>

 <img align="right" alt="Coding" width="250" src="https://media1.tenor.com/m/1YXq17YXn98AAAAd/chill-dude-chill.gif">